DoggyDoggyDoggy/Become-Android-Developer/README.md

 ## 5. Useful GitHub Repositories

 * **[android/compose-samples](https://github.com/android/compose-samples)** — official sample projects from the Android team demonstrating best practices with Jetpack Compose.
 Great for learning Compose by exploring real, well-structured codebases.
+* **[DoggyDoggyDoggy/Android-Interview-Questions](https://github.com/DoggyDoggyDoggy/Android-Interview-Questions)** — a structured and categorized list of Android interview questions covering Kotlin, architecture, coroutines, testing, and more.
+Great for preparing for technical interviews.
 * **[SmartToolFactory/Jetpack-Compose-Tutorials](https://github.com/SmartToolFactory/Jetpack-Compose-Tutorials)** — a large collection of practical Jetpack Compose examples, components, animations, and layouts.
 Very useful for learning by doing.
 * **[vinaygaba/Learn-Jetpack-Compose-By-Example](https://github.com/vinaygaba/Learn-Jetpack-Compose-By-Example)** — a hands-on guide with dozens of Jetpack Compose examples, covering layouts, animations, state, and more.
 Perfect for exploring Compose piece by piece.
 * **[Foso/Jetpack‑Compose‑Playground — a playground](https://github.com/Foso/Jetpack-Compose-Playground)** — full of small reusable Composables, layout patterns, and UI experiments—great for quickly testing and learning UI building blocks.